n4bb12/knowledge-friday/Svelte_React/index.md

 # 🤕 Pain Points

-- Emitting events seems complicated
+- Emitting events is not straight-forward
+- Event names are typed implicitly, but payloads aren't
+- Auto-import and linting somtimes confused about instance vs module context
+- Default imports vs. refactoring file names
 - Unnatural `x = x` workaround for object mutations
-- Default imports vs. refactoring file names
-- Auto-import and linting somtimes confused about instance vs module context
+- No TypeScript in template expressions
 - No styled-jsx-like style expressions
 - Explicit build dependencies and config, no managed upgrade path